Intel shares surge after Q1 2026 earnings, increasing the risk of a short-term correction

 Nevertheless, the company continued to face significant challenges in the AI segment, where its competitors Nvidia (NASDAQ: NVDA) and AMD (NASDAQ: AMD) firmly hold leading positions.
 Intel’s AI initiatives, including its Gaudi accelerators, have so far fallen short of expectations, while plans to launch the Falcon Shores GPU have been scaled back.

-Intel Corporation Q2 2025 earnings results
+Intel Corporation Q2 2025 financial results

 • Revenue: 12.86 billion USD (0%)